Windower/Lua/addons/SpellBook/readme.md

 ```
 Find missing spells for current jobs and level:
-//sb help -- show this help text
+//spellbook help -- show this help text
-//sb [current] -- Shows learnable spells based on current main and sub job and level.
+//spellbook [current] -- Shows learnable spells based on current main and sub job and level.
-//sb <main|sub> [<level|all>] -- Show missing spells for current main or sub job.
-Defaults to the job\'s current level.
+//spellbook <main|sub> [<level|all>] -- Show missing spells for current main or sub job.
+Defaults to the job's current level.
-//sb <job> [<level|all>] -- Show missings spells for specified job and level.
-Defaults to the job\'s level.
+//spellbook <job> [<level|all>] -- Show missings spells for specified job and level.
+Defaults to the job's level.
-//sb <category> [all]-- Show learnable spells by category.
+//spellbook <category> [all]-- Show learnable spells by category.
 Limited to spells which are learnable, unless all is added after the category.
 Categories: whitemagic|blackmagic|songs|ninjustu|summoning|bluemagic|geomancy|trusts|all (Trusts are not included in all)
 ```